 Ver essa foto no Instagram

-We walked through some dark corridors and I was a little scary – but, first of all, I want to make it clear that it is that good fear, the unknown, not knowing what to expect.
+We walked through some dark corridors and I was a little scared – but, first of all, I want to make it clear that it is that good fear, the unknown, not knowing what to expect.
 Everything revolves around suspense.
-There is staff and they wear black masks.
+There are some staff members around and they wear black masks.
 But they do not say anything, just point it out if you ask any questions.
 Well, we arrived in a bar – you can order something to drink – and there you will find some of the hotel guests.
-Women and men well dressed and they interact with you – but as characters themselves, not as actors.
+Women and men are well dressed and they interact with you – but as characters themselves, not as actors.
 And that is where your playing card makes sense since groups are formed according to the number of your cards.
-Thiago had the playing card of number 8 and I had the playing card of number 9 and, as you can see, we followed the advice of the friends and we were separated (we had no choice since we received different playing cards).
+Thiago had the card number 8 and I had the card number 9 and, as you can see, we ended up following the advice from our friends and we were separated (we had no choice since we received different playing cards).

 Ver essa foto no Instagram

 My strategy was to follow my instincts.
-I would find a character, waited to see what would happen, and follow him or her.
+When I found a character, I waited to see what would happen, and follow him or her.
 When the group that was following that character became very big or I saw or heard something that caught my attention, I changed my path.
 I was even contemplated with a one-a-one scene.
 A girl pulled me into the room, said some things to me, and gave me an amulet to protect me.
 This is normal.
-The actors approach someone from the audience, whisper in his ear, kiss his hand.
+The actors approach someone from the audience, whisper in their ears, kiss theirs hands.
 Yes, it was a little scary, but all I did at that moment was to realize that I was watching a play and that it was not expected – nor recommended – that I respond.
 So it’s ok.

 Ver essa foto no Instagram